MAVERIC-Labs/iVirus/docs/source/Overview.rst

 tools.
 Anyone using iVirus tools (and the underlying programs) are asked to cite:

-iVirus: Facilitating new insights in viral ecology with software and community data sets imbedded in a cyberinfrastructure**.
+iVirus: Facilitating new insights in viral ecology with software and community data sets imbedded in a cyberinfrastructure.
 (2017) Bolduc, B., Youens-Clark, K., Roux, S., Hurwitz, B.L., and Sullivan, M.B.
 ISME Journal

 Additionally, nearly all tools have some sort of reference that can be cited.
 These should be cited where appropriate.
 Citation information is included with every app, and here as well.
 If an author wishes to update their tool's citation